The Forgotten Library takes inspiration from vintage and antiquarian books and ephemera to create a

 range of literary themed gifts.

 Since 2016 the library has also begun working with fused glass incorporating vintage book illustrations.
 In 2017 a new range of printed greetings cards and bookmarks collaged from marbled endpapers and book illustrations was launched.
+2018 saw the purchase of a vintage hot foiling machine and here at the start of 2019 I'm still working on getting her operational but looking forward to what is to come this year.

 Visit The Forgotten Library blog at www.theforgottenlibrary.wordpress.com to read extracts from diaries, see what keepsakes have been found in books over the years and more.